-Finally, a 2010 paper reported that [5]However, it is a mixture of a systematic review and narrative review, with very limited reporting of methods, and is therefore not reproducible.
-It is also five years old and due for an update, since a number of studies have been published since its literature search ended.
+Finally, a 2010 review summarized the evidence for intravenous opioids for acute pain in the emergency department.
+[5]It was a combination of a systematic review and narrative review, which did not follow the PRISMA guidelines, and is not reproducible.
+It is also five years old and due for an update, since a number of studies on opioid analgesia in the emergency settinthave been published since 2010.
 Thus an updated and systematic review on this question is due.

-Do opiates affect the clinical evaluation of patients with acute abdominal pain?[6]

-A 2006 review (part of the JAMA Rational Clinical Exam series) addressed the effect of opiates on management errors of patients with acute abdominal pain.
-It concludes that opiate administration had no association with management errors.
-It did not address the issue of dosing for pain control.
-[6]

 Study Objectives

 In emergency conditions morphine is considered the standard against which other analgesics are measured.
 The effects of morphine are dose-dependent, so it the first question for review is:

 In patients presenting to prehospital care or the emergency department with an acutely painful condition, is there a treatment regime using intravenous morphine that is more effective in treating pain than usual care?

-There are other opiates that have different side effect profiles than morphine or a different duration of action, so the second question in the planned review is:
+There are other opiates that have different side effect profiles than morphine or a different duration of action, so the second planned review is:

-In patients presenting to prehospital care or the emergency department with an acutely painful condition, is there another intravenous opioid that is more effective than morphine at treating pain?
+In patients presenting to prehospital care or the emergency department with an acutely painful condition, is there another intravenous opioid that is more effective than an optimal dose of morphine at treating pain?

 Methods